Start 7-day free trial

 Things to consider with prepayments

-Upfront payments offer many advantages, but consider some of the issues that might arise for your business or customers.
+Upfront payments offer many advantages but consider issues that might arise for your business or customers.
 There’s nothing too crazy, but you will need a policy and plan in place here.

 • Clients need to feel confident that you’ll deliver what they’ve paid for.
 Consider asking for a percentage upfront and then taking the remaining payment on delivery to build trust.

-• Customers might cancel, so have clear policies in place to manage refunds or adjustments if plans change.
+• Customers might cancel, so have clear policies to manage refunds or adjustments if plans change.
 Make sure your terms and conditions cover no-show appointments.

-• Make sure to keep accounting records and track prepayments to avoid complications during tax season.
+• Keep accounting records and track prepayments to avoid complications during tax season.

 Advantages beyond cash flow